 Having a plan keeps you on track and eliminates the desperation of trying to figure out what you're going to post that day at the last minute.

-I use Buffer, but there are a whole bunch of apps that will help you schedule your social media posts.
+There are a whole bunch of apps that will help you schedule your social media posts.
 They usually have a phone app and browser extension as part of their app too, which will help you use it no matter what device you're on.

 You can time block down to 15-minute intervals, or by batch day - either way, one task at a time is essential to staying on track and completion with efficiency.
 You might have to try a few different methods (I sure did), but knowing how you're going to spend your time and committing to it works wonders.